Examples & Insights from the Matching Gift Idea Exchange

 What this Organization Does Well:

-Save the Boundary Waters takes a multi-faceted approach to promoting matching gift opportunities through email marketing.
+Save the Boundary Waters employs a multifaceted approach to promoting matching gift opportunities through targeted email marketing.
 When a donor gives, they receive a personalized copy of the automated email (powered by Double the Donation) on the left.
 This encourages them to pursue a match for their recent gift while they are still at the height of their engagement with the organization.

-Then, the team also regularly promotes matching gifts through a segment of its digital newsletter sent to all donors, on the right.
-This allows the organization to drive awareness of the programs across its entire audience at once!
+Additionally, the team regularly promotes matching gifts through a segment of its digital newsletter, which is sent to all donors on the right.
+This enables the organization to raise awareness of its programs across its entire audience simultaneously.

 Best Practice For Your Team: